 - PRP treatment for endometrium: This is a treatment for thin endometrium, during which platelet-rich plasma (PRP) is separated from the patient's blood and injected into the uterus to increase the thickness of the uterine wall and improve IVF success.

 What to Eat for Having Successful IVF?

-A healthy diet can highly affect IVF success because it increases the quality and quantity of sex cells and keeps the body in good condition.
+A healthy diet can highly improve IVF success because it increases the quality and quantity of sex cells and keeps the body in good condition.
 In addition, a proper diet provides the basis for low-risk pregnancy and the birth of a healthy child.
 Moreover, maintaining a stable and healthy BMI can effectively achieve the desired result in IVF.

 Having Sex during IVF Procedure

 Using healthy and high-quality sperm in IVF plays a crucial role in increasing the success rate of IVF.
-Therefore, it is recommended that the male partner refrains from ejaculating for at least three days and, at most, seven days before providing the semen sample to the laboratory.
+Therefore, it is recommended that the male partner refrain from ejaculating for at least three days and, at most, seven days before providing the semen sample to the laboratory.
 Also, after IVF transfer day, it is recommended to avoid having sex until you hear the sound of the baby's heart.